 How To Use Location Targeting For Local Areas with Google Ads

 One of the biggest benefits of online marketing is being able to advertise your business or product to anyone in the world.
-But what if you only want to target a specific location?
+But what if you only want to target local areas?
 What happens if you’re a plumber in Brisbane, and someone in Sydney asks for a quote on a blocked drain?
-If your targeting isn’t correct, Google might end up showing your advertisement to customers far outside of your desired range.
+If you’re not targeting correctly, Google might end up showing your advertisement to customers far outside of your desired range.

 So, for example, if you’re a service-oriented business based on the north side of Brisbane, chances are you don’t want to drive to the Gold Coast for work.
 To help prevent showing ads to people on the Gold Coast, Google Ads allows you to set specific locations using ‘location targeting’.